DiscordGuide/discordguide.github.io/content/development.md

 * discord.py - A very active Python library.

 **Miscellaneous**
-* discordgo - A very active Golang library.
+* [discordgo](https://discord.gg/0f1SbxBZjYq9jLBk) - A very active Golang library.
 * swiftcord - An active Swift library.
 * discordunity - A decently active UnityScript library.
 * discordcr - An active Crystal library.
 * dscord - A very inactive D-lang library.
-* discord-dart - An active Dart library.
+* [discord-dart](https://discord.gg/6JwnkNk) - An active Dart library.
 * discord-rs - A very active Rust library.
-* discordphp - An active PHP library.
+* [discordphp](https://discord.gg/0duG4FF1ElFGUFVq) - An active PHP library.

+These are most of the public languages you can use.
+You can find more on the [Discord API server.](https://discord.gg/discord-api)

 The list really goes on for days, we might've missed some... which you can find on the discord API server mentioned above.
 Just about every channel below the information channels are different coding language libraries, most shown above.